Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 Are There Any Work Restrictions With a Spouse Visa?

-When you obtain your Spouse visa, you will also obtain the freedom to work in any business or profession you choose without restrictions.
+When you obtain your Spouse visa, you will also obtain the freedom to work in any business or profession you choose without restrictions in the UK.

 This means that you can work full-time, part-time, in an apprenticeship, internship, be self-employed or set up your own company.